adiseshan1505/adiseshan1505/README.md

 ---
 ## 👨‍💻Work Experience
 - Software Engineer Intern @ZingHR, Mumbai, Maharashtra (May2025-Present)
   * Worked on LLMs, finetuned them.
-Built OCR model for scratch for claims.
+Built OCR model from scratch for claims.
   * Built a frontend UI for them using Next.js and TypeScript to manage lots of users and their clients as well.
 ---